CityofToronto/bdit_flashcrow/lib/controller/README.md

 As you can see, endpoint declarations provide useful information about authentication requirements and expected request / response formats.

-## Authentication

-For routes that require authentication, you must provide a valid `session` cookie with your request.

-For non-`GET` routes that additionally modify MOVE application data, you must provide a CSRF token.
-There are two ways to pass this token: via the `csrf` cookie, or via the `X-CSRF-Token` request header.

-To authenticate, log in via the MOVE web application and complete the OpenID Connect login flow.
-MOVE does not currently offer programmatic authentication (e.g. via OAuth, OpenID Connect, etc.)

 ## Services

 The MOVE REST API is split across three services - `web`, `reporter`, and `scheduler`.
 These services are reverse-proxied via `nginx` to different root paths, and each handle a subset of the controllers in this directory: